Tattoo Bleeding: When Should You Begin To Worry?

-So nobody particularly enjoys the site of their own blood, but sometimes it cannot be helped - and the process of tattooing is one of these times unfortunately - bleeding tattoos cannot be helped.
-It is also true that some tattoos can bleed much more that others.
+Nobody particularly enjoys the site of their own blood, but sometimes it cannot be helped, and the process of tattooing is one of these times.
+It is also true that some tattoos can bleed much more than others.

 Do All New Tattoos Bleed And How Long Do They Bleed For?

 There will definitely be blood, but how much exactly depends on a few different factors – this is also true when it comes to the length of time in which a tattoo may bleed after the tattoo has already finished.

 Normally, your tattoo will continue to leak a mixture of blood, ink and plasma for between 12-36 hours (24 hours average) after your tattoo is completed.
 After this length of time, your skin will begin to heal enough for the scabbing process to effectively stop the leakages.

 Your tattoo can bleed more though, for example, if you consume alcohol or take painkillers/Ibuprofen shortly before your tattooing appointment begins, as these products all produce blood-thinning effects.
 The same is also true if you take prescription blood-thinning medicine.